wmglab-duke/ascent/docs/source/JSON/JSON_parameters/run.md

 (e.g. sample plot, fiberset plot, waveform plot) in a popup window.
 This is in addition to saving the plots in the relevant folders (i.e., the sample and sim folders).

+`"auto_submit_fibers"`: The value (Boolean), if true, will cause the program to automatically start fiber simulations after each run is completed.
+If submitting locally, the program will not continue to the next run until all fiber simulations are complete.
+If submitting via a computer cluster, the next run will start after all batch NEURON jobs are submitted.

 ## Example
 ```
 {